 5.1 Post-Award Vendor Debriefing

 A respondent, successful or unsuccessful, may request a post-award debriefing, in writing, by U.S. mail or electronic submission.
-The written request must be received by Kathy Caldwell, General Counsel of MSVA within three (3) business days of notification of the contract award.
-Post-Award Debriefing requests are due by December 18, 2020 at 10:00 a.m.
+The written request must be received by Deanisha Hopson, Contracts and Procurement Director of MSVA, within three (3) business days of notification of the contract award.
+Post-Award Debriefing requests are due by February 1, 2023 at 5:00 p.m.
 CST.
 A post-award debriefing is a meeting and not a hearing; therefore, legal representation is not required.
 A debriefing typically occurs within three (3) business days of receipt of the request.
-Post-Award Debriefing will be on December 21, 2020.
-If a respondent prefers to have legal representation present, the respondent must notify Ms. Caldwell in writing and identify its attorney by name, address, and telephone number.
-The MSVA will schedule and/or suspend and reschedule the meeting.
+Post-Award Debriefing will be on February 2, 2023.
+If a respondent prefers to have legal representation present, the respondent must notify Ms. Hopson in writing and identify its attorney by name, address, and telephone number.
+The MSVA will schedule and/or suspend and reschedule the meeting as needed.

 5.2 Protest of Award

-Any actual or prospective respondent or vendor who is aggrieved in connection with this solicitation or the outcome of the Request for Proposals may file a protest with the General Counsel, Kathy Caldwell.
-The protest shall be submitted on or before January 5, 2021 at 10:00 a.m.
+Any actual or prospective respondent or vendor who is aggrieved in connection with this solicitation or the outcome of the Request for Proposals may file a protest with the Deanisha Hopson.
+The protest shall be submitted on or before February 6, 2023 at 10:00 a.m.
 CST, in writing after such aggrieved person or entity knows or should have known of the facts giving rise thereto.
 All protests must be in writing, dated, signed by the respondent or an individual authorized to sign contracts on behalf of the protesting respondent, and contain a statement of the reason(s) for protest, citing the law(s), rule(s) or regulation(s), and/or procedure(s) on which the protest is based.
 The written protest letter shall contain an explanation of the specific basis for the protest.
 The protesting respondent must provide facts and evidence to support the protest.
-A protest is considered filed when received by, Kathy Caldwell, via either U.S. mail, postage prepaid, or personal delivery.
-Protests filed after January 5, 2021 at 10:00 a.m.
+A protest is considered filed when received by, Deanisha Hopson, via either U.S. mail, postage prepaid, or personal delivery.
+Protests filed after February 6, 2023 at 10:00 a.m.
 CST, will not be considered.

 5.3 Required Contract Terms and Conditions

-Any contract entered into between a Contracting Agency and a vendor/respondent shall include the required clauses found in Attachment B and those required by the Public Procurement Review Board’s Office of Personal Service Contract Review’s Rules and Regulations as updated.
+Any contract entered into between a Contracting Agency and a vendor/respondent shall include the required clauses found in Attachment B.

 5.4 Priority